SEKOIA-IO/documentation/docs/operation_center/integration_catalog/cloud_and_saas/cloudflare/cloudflare_logpull.md

 Cloudflare is a global network designed to make everything you connect to the Internet secure, private, fast, and reliable.

-In this documentation we will explain how to collect and send Cloudflare HTTP logs to SEKOIA.IO.
+In this documentation, you will learn how to collect and send Cloudflare HTTP logs to SEKOIA.IO.

 {!operation_center/integration_catalog/generated/cloudflare_do_not_edit_manually.md!}